Setting up a daily routine in the evening can be quite rewarding allowing you to get evening chores done in a short amount of time.

-Now it is time to finalize your schedule.
+Now it is time to finalize your routine.
 I like to make this in a google sheet.
-Start out by create a time slot.
+Start out by creating a time slot.
 I like making 15 minute increment time slots.
-Then you start filling in your schedule.
+Then you start filling in your routine.

 Where is the time savings?

-Here it is, before I set up my evening schedule I was luck to get the kitchen cleaned up after dinner.
+Here it is before I set up my evening routine I was lucky to get the kitchen cleaned up after dinner.
 Now I'm able to pick up the house, clean the kitchen, prep for tomorrow, and have a nicely structured evening.
 That has lead to a productive morning.